micans/bash-utils/README.md

 ## Miscellaneous code

-- `hissyfit`  Unix terminal ascii histograms and bar charts for quickly gauging numerical data and count data - see screenshots below.
+- `hissyfit`  Unix terminal ascii histograms and bar charts for quickly gauging numerical data and count data - see screenshots and link to raw output below.
   No need to fire up R!
   For numerical data expected input is a stream of numbers, one per line.
   Options are min and max
   histogram endpoints (`--min --max`, simultaneously acts as data sub-selection),